Attensadev/attensa-api-docs/source/includes/_streams.md

 }
 ```

-Get briefing information for a specific stream
+Get briefing information for a specific stream.

 ### Request